artdearthouse/mc-anvil-db/README.md

 # mc-anvil-db

-FUSE-based virtual filesystem for Minecraft that generates world chunks procedurally on-the-fly.
+FUSE-based virtual filesystem for Minecraft that emulate *.mca region files but instead of storing real .mca files on disk, chunks are read from Memory, Redis or PostgreSQL.

 ## Overview

-This project creates a virtual filesystem that Minecraft servers can use as their `region/` folder.
-Instead of storing real `.mca` files on disk, chunks are generated procedurally when requested and served directly from memory.

 **Key Features:**
-- 🚀 Procedural chunk generation (infinite world potential)
+- [] 🚀 Infinite World Feature without real .mca files on disk
-- 📁 Anvil format compatibility (works with Paper/Spigot/Vanilla)
+- [] 📁 Anvil format compatibility (potentially works with any Minecraft Java Edition, but 1.21.11 considered as a goal for now)
-- 🔌 Pluggable storage backends (Memory, Redis, PostgreSQL)
+- [] 🔌 Pluggable abstract storage backends (Memory, Redis, PostgreSQL) so Minecraft can read chunks from any storage backend without knowing the storage backend.
-- 🐳 Docker-ready with proper FUSE support
+- [] 🐳 Docker-first with proper FUSE support
+- [] Minecraft world is potentially queriable via PostgreSQL
+- [] Potentially we can use same map on different servers

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────┐
 │                  Minecraft Server                    │
-│                    (Paper 1.21+)                    │
+│                    (Paper 1.21.11)                    │
 └─────────────────────┬───────────────────────────────┘
                       │ reads/writes .mca files
                       ▼